e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 17.5 The strapdown IMU: integrate-and-dump across the tier boundary

-The strongest challenge mounted against the §3 kind split, and its resolution.
+The strongest challenge mounted against the §3 class split, and its resolution.
-The general question first: why two leaf kinds at all — why not one all-in-one primitive carrying `x`, `m` *and* `z`, with `f`, events *and* `g`, purely continuous or discrete components falling out by whichever facets an author declares?
-(Kind is already read off declaration shape, §13.5 — the question is whether the two declaration sets should be exclusive.)
+The general question first: why two leaf classes at all — why not one all-in-one primitive carrying `x`, `m` *and* `z`, with `f`, events *and* `g`, purely continuous or discrete components falling out by whichever facets an author declares?
+(Class is already read off declaration shape, §13.5 — the question is whether the two declaration sets should be exclusive.)

-**Why the merge buys nothing.** The split is between *time bases*, not state kinds — the continuous primitive is already hybrid (`m`, guards, handlers, §3.1);
+**Why the merge buys nothing.** The split is between *time bases*, not state classes — the continuous primitive is already hybrid (`m`, guards, handlers, §3.1);
 what separates the classes is sweep-driven versus tick-driven execution.
 And the settled rules force a merged component's two halves to communicate exactly as two siblings do: one home per datum (§5.2), `f` has no `z` view, `g` has no `x` view, and `z⁺` is decoded only at the owner's next tick (`g` runs last) — the very fact that makes ticks→events structurally impossible and terminates the boundary iteration (§11.6).
-Cross-tier influence inside the merged kind still routes through published table cells, so the all-in-one component is an assembly of two primitives in a trench coat.
-Its costs, meanwhile, are real: a stage cannot run both every sweep *and* only at ticks, so the merged kind needs four tier-disambiguated stage functions; tier stops being a component property readable off one `output_types` signature (§13.2) and becomes per-port vocabulary; every kind-implied obligation (rate required, `K`-on-continuous error, `Δt` bundle availability, `Dual` activation membership) becomes a facet-conditional web; and the sampling seam — ZOH and the `z⁻¹` delay, the most bug-prone boundary in a flight-control stack — disappears into a monolith where
+Cross-tier influence inside the merged class still routes through published table cells, so the all-in-one component is an assembly of two primitives in a trench coat.
+Its costs, meanwhile, are real: a stage cannot run both every sweep *and* only at ticks, so the merged class needs four tier-disambiguated stage functions; tier stops being a component property readable off one `output_types` signature (§13.2) and becomes per-port vocabulary; every class-implied obligation (rate required, `K`-on-continuous error, `Δt` bundle availability, `Dual` activation membership) becomes a facet-conditional web; and the sampling seam — ZOH and the `z⁻¹` delay, the most bug-prone boundary in a flight-control stack — disappears into a monolith where